hyunuk/blinkr/README.md

 # About the project
 blinkr is the Chrome Extension that detects eye blink and notify users to prevent their eye dry out.

+You can try it via the [Chrome web store](https://chrome.google.com/webstore/detail/blinkr/foafenigaliikhjphcmpdmolncgankkl?hl=en-US)!

 ## Built with

 - Chrome Extension